 Dr Margy Whalley

-Margy was elected as an EECERA Trustee in 2006 and re-elected for a fourth term in 2015.
+Margy was elected as an EECERA Trustee in 2006 and re-elected for a fifth term in 2018.